virtual-cast/babylon-vrm-loader/README.md

 VRM porting to babylon.js.

-This loader is used as [THE SEED ONLINE](https://seed.online) web VRM/VCI/glb viewer.
+This loader is used as [VirtualCast](https://virtualcast.jp/) web VRM/VCI/glb viewer.

 ## Supported version table